CiBuildOrg/Xamarin-Starter/README.md

 # Xamarin boilerplate

 This will serve as a general base for creating a Xamarin Application in .NET.
+Fair warning: this is currently under development so you'll see commented code and sometimes hacks until I build this to a final level of quality.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Deployment notes on how to deploy this on real devices will come later.